 Figure 2: 3-span continuous beam under uniform loading: (a) Bending Moment Diagram and (b) Main reinforcement locations.

 It is important to note that the collaboration between concrete and reinforcing steel is facilitated by the fact that both materials have the same thermal expansion coefficient, which means that temperature variation does not cause additional internal stresses in the concrete-rebar interface.

 Nowadays, Reinforced Concrete is commonly used in modern construction, mainly for buildings and bridges.
 Such projects may include a great variety of members, such as:

-The cross sections of vertical linear members such as columns and piers have rather simple geometry (most often square, rectangular or circular – see Figure 2) dictated by the fact that these members must offer equal or similar resistance in all horizontal directions.
+The cross-sections of vertical linear members such as columns and piers have rather simple geometry (most often square, rectangular, or circular – see Figure 2) dictated by the fact that these members must offer equal or similar resistance in all horizontal directions.
 Moreover, such geometric configurations lead to reduced costs related to formwork.
-The cross sections of beams used in building projects have commonly rectangular shape, while bridge girder cross sections have mainly I-shape so as to reduce weight and accommodate the placement of post-tensioning tendons.
+The cross-sections of beams used in building projects have a common rectangular shape, while bridge girder cross-sections have mainly I-shape so as to reduce weight and accommodate the placement of post-tensioning tendons.

 Figure 3: Typical reinforced concrete sections

 SkyCiv offers an easy-to-use reinforced concrete design software to help analyze and design reinforced concrete members.
 Using SkyCiv Beam Software, you can analyze the loads on the member, then design your concrete member using our Reinforced Concrete Design Software.